nymbols/youtube-video-importer/readme.txt

 Contributors: youtubeimporter
 Donate link: http://youtubeimporter.com
-Tags: Youtube, Video, YouTube API V3, Auto Import, YouTube Auto Import Requires at least: 3.0.1
+Tags: Youtube, Video, YouTube API V3, Auto Import, YouTube Auto Import Requires at least: 4.0
-Tested up to: 4.0.2
+Tested up to: 4.2.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import YouTube videos directly into WordPress and display them as posts or embedded in existing posts and/or pages as single videos or play-lists.
+Import YouTube videos directly into WordPress and display them as posts or embedded in existing posts or pages as single video or playlist.

 == Description ==
 Do you want to make your blog outshine others?
 If yes then your blog posts need to be more enticing for the onlooker.
 Now you can easily add YouTube videos to your WordPress blog posts through the assistance of the YouTube Importer Video WordPress Plugin.